 Spirit: 1.
 The totality of the unconscious mind and emotions of a person, or what is perceived as the collective will of a group: “That organization has a compassionate spirit.”
 2. (Believer’s def.)
 A supernatural being, a ghost, or a supernatural aspect of a being.

 Spiritual: 1.
 Insightful; being at once realistic, courageous, compassionate, and creative.
-2. Feeling at peace and connected with the Cosmos.
+2. Feeling at peace and connected with the cosmos.
 3. (Believer’s def.)
-Being aware of a supernatural realm of existence and acting accordingly.
+Being aware of, and in communication with, a supernatural realm of existence and acting accordingly.

 Supernatural: A hypothetical part of reality that is fundamentally different from the known universe and cannot be detected or influenced by scientific means, that sometimes interacts with our world through processes such as miracles, magic, or prayer; the “sphere of influence” of gods, insubstantial spirits, demons, and other mythological beings.